 If You Have a Health Care Power of Attorney

-A health care power of attorney is the strongest tool for naming a medical decision maker.
+A health care power of attorney is the strongest tool for naming a medical decision-maker.
 Under A.R.S.
-36-3221, any adult can pick another adult to make health care choices for them.
-Your named agent can approve or refuse treatments.
-They can choose doctors and care centers.
-They can make choices about long-term care.
-The agent steps in only when you are unable to make or share choices yourself.
+36-3221, any Arizona adult can pick another adult to make health care choices for them.
+Your named agent can approve or refuse treatments, choose doctors and care centers, and make long-term care decisions.
+The agent only steps in when you cannot make or communicate decisions yourself.

-A living will does not name a decision maker.
+A living will does not name a decision-maker.
 Instead, it gives written instructions about the care you want or do not want at the end of life.
-If you are terminally ill, in a lasting vegetative state, or in a coma that cannot be reversed, your directive tells the medical team what to do.
+If you are terminally ill, in a lasting vegetative state, or in an irreversible coma, your directive tells the medical team what to do.

-If You Have No Documents: Surrogate Decision Makers
+If You Have No Documents: Arizona's Surrogate Priority List

 When there is no health care power of attorney and no directive, Arizona law has a backup.
 Under A.R.S.
-36-3231, a surrogate can step in to make health care choices for you.
-The law sets a priority list:
+36-3231, a surrogate steps in.
+The priority list is:

 - Your spouse (unless legally separated)